xensor/Xensor-Wordpress/README.md

 Settings

-To set up the options for the plugin, you would head over to `Dashboard -> Settings -> Maintenance`.
+To set up the options for the plugin, you would head over to `Dashboard -> Xensor -> Xensor`.
 From here you will see a form that gives you options to change the ids of the following: `ban, guest and default`, you will also see redirect URLs for `maintenance` and `banned`.
 You can also change the pages that are for the member(s) to be redirected to `ban page id` and `maintenance page id`.

 The maintenance and ban page id are the ids you get from editing the post.
-Example: wp-admin/post.php?post=`29749`&action=edit.
+Example: `wp-admin/post.php?post=`29749`&action=edit.`

 That id after `post=` is the number you need for the page id.